Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Introduction

 \section{Introduction}

-Interface models in one dimension that exhibit Kardar-Parisi-Zhang (KPZ) growth has been a topic of major interest both in statistical physics and probability theory in recent decades.
-The large time scaling exponents for height fluctuations and spatial correlation decay predicted in the original work of KPZ \cite{KPZ86} has been verified in a handful of exactly solvable models using remarkable bijections from integrable probability that lead to exact distributional formulae for statistics of interest.
+Interface models in one dimension that exhibit Kardar-Parisi-Zhang (KPZ) growth has been a topic of major interest both in statistical physics and probability theory in recent decades, with the large time scaling exponents for height fluctuations and spatial correlation decay predicted in the original work of KPZ \cite{KPZ86} being verified in only a handful of exactly solvable models.
 More recently, there has been interest in understanding the scaling limit of the full space time evolution of such growth models leading to fundamental works such as the construction of the KPZ fixed point \cite{MQR17} and more recently the space time Airy Sheet \cite{DOV18}.
+While much of these works use remarkable bijections from integrable probability that lead to exact distributional formulae for statistics of interest, in parallel, a more probabilistic approach, often coupled with limited integrable inputs, has proven to be quite fruitful.
+The present work falls in the latter category.